Cruise ships kept sailing as coronavirus spread. Travellers and health experts question why.

 His document went into a stack along with hundreds of others, Houghton said.

+"No one asked any questions.
+They said not a single word," he said.

-The ship set sail for Hawaii with roughly 3,500 people aboard.
+The ship set sail for Hawaii with about 3500 people aboard.
 As it passed beneath the majestic Golden Gate Bridge, passengers crammed the decks to take in the view, drinks in hand.

 "We never thought coronavirus was in America.
-We never dreamt of it," said 65-year-old Howard Lewis of Wales, who said he and his wife met couples aboard who had booked the cruise to Hawaii after canceling trips to Asia.
+We never dreamt of it," said 65-year-old Howard Lewis, of Wales, who said he and his wife met couples aboard who had booked the cruise to Hawaii after cancelling trips to Asia.

-What they didn't know: the day before, as the ship's previous voyage to Mexico was winding down, a passenger came into the medical center "with a six to seven day history of symptoms of acute respiratory illness," Grant Tarling, Carnival's chief medical officer, said in a call with reporters two weeks later.
+What they didn't know: the day before, as the ship's previous voyage to Mexico was winding down, a passenger came into the medical centre "with a six to seven-day history of symptoms of acute respiratory illness," Grant Tarling, Carnival's chief medical officer, said in a call with reporters two weeks later.

 Crew members and 62 passengers who had possibly interacted with that guest on the earlier trip remained aboard for the cruise to Hawaii, according to the cruise line.